 This series is a response to the Black Lives Matter global uprising that is calling for racial equity and justice.
 On June 8th we hosted a ‘hockshop called Unpacking Systemic Racism: Making Meaning of this Moment.
-We highly recommend that participants watch a recording of the video as an introduction to this series:
+We highly recommend that participants watch a recording of the video as an introduction:

 With the grief and outrage over innocent Black lives lost in the US to race-based violence, what is our role?
 Black, Indigenous, and other racialized people in Canada are also at a much greater risk of not only police violence, but a host of other problems due to systemic racism and white supremacy.
 What does this mean for each of us, and what can we do?
 Join us for an emergent conversation with a panel of speakers to listen, learn, feel, and make a plan for action.

-These are free community events hosted online on Zoom.
+These are free or by-donation community events hosted online on Zoom.
 Please register for each event using the button below the description; you will get a confirmation e-mail right away with the link.
-You may also add a donation to your registration, with proceeds going to Black and Indigenous led organizations.
+You may add a donation to your registration, which will help us pay the presenters with any additional proceeds being donated to Black and Indigenous led organizations.
 Thank you so much for your support.

 Unpacking Systemic Racism: Resilience & Capacity Building